 Steam can help loosen the gunk that’s clogging your pores, setting you up for a more effective extraction process.
 You don’t need a spa steamer to get these benefits, though.

-To open your pores with steam, try this technique at home:
+To open your pores with steam at home, try this technique:

 - First, boil up to 6 cups of water in a pot or kettle.

-- Let the water cool for a couple of minutes.
+- Let the water cool for a minute or two.

-- Carefully pour the water into the sink or a bowl.
+- Carefully pour the water into a bowl.

-- Have a seat in front of the sink or bowl.
-Rest your face about 6 inches above the water.
+- Sit in front of the bowl, resting your face about 6 inches above the water.

 - Drape a towel over your head and the water source to hold the steam in.